-Being a Literature student, chances are you have been asked to compose a Shakespeare essay at least once in the course of the program.
-Here are 6 tips to help you write an impressive analysis essay on a Shakespeare play.
+Being a Literature student, chances are you have been asked to compose a Shakespeare essay at least once during the program.
+Here are six tips to help you write an impressive analysis essay on a Shakespeare play.

 Give Multiple Readings

-If you think you can read a William Shakespeare play once and wholly understand it, you are mistaken.
-Shakespeare’s plays are complex and layered coupled with historical and poetic language.
-To completely get a hang of it, you will need to read it multiple times and make notes on the side to get the hang of it.
+You are mistaken if you think you can read a William Shakespeare play once and wholly understand it.
+Shakespeare’s plays are complex and layered, coupled with historical and poetic language.
+You will need to read it multiple times and make notes on the side to get the hang of it.

-The first reading should be about knowing the story which can be followed by understanding his use of words and metaphors and digging further into the characters.
-Highlight paragraphs that are of interest to your topic, so you don’t waste time looking for them later.
+The first reading should be about knowing the story, followed by understanding his use of words and metaphors and digging further into the characters.
+Highlight paragraphs that interest your topic so you don’t waste time looking for them later.